pymacaron/pymacaron-core/README.rst

   2. Implement Python methods for each of the micro-service's endpoints, as described in the service's swagger specification.

-  3. Klue Client-Server generates client libraries for all apis, allowing to call api endpoints as normal Python methods.
+  3. PyMacaron Core generates client libraries for all apis, allowing to call api endpoints as normal Python methods.
 Call results are automatically unmarshalled from json into Python objects.
 The methods implementing our micro-service's api can now easily call other apis.

-  4. Tell Klue Client-Server which api to serve: it then populates a Flask app with each api route bound to its corresponding Python method.
+  4. Tell PyMacaron Core which api to serve: it then populates a Flask app with each api route bound to its corresponding Python method.
 Incoming json objects are transparently validated and unmarshalled into Python objects, passed to the method, and the method's result marshalled back into json.

-Klue Client-Server relies on bravado-core for marshaling/unmarshaling and format validation.
+PyMacaron Core relies on bravado-core for marshaling/unmarshaling and format validation.

 Disclaimer
 ----------

-Klue Client-Server is actively used in production, but still under active development.
+PyMacaron Core is actively used in production, but still under active development.
 Its API is subject to change.
 It has been tested on python 2.7 and 3.4.